- Freezing rain

-CINCINNATI - Cincinnati Children’s Hospital will be the first hospital in the nation to unite critically ill children and their pets under one roof.
+CINCINNATI - Cincinnati Children’s Hospital is one of the first pediatric hospitals in the nation to unite critically ill children and their pets under one roof.

 When Perentesis visited Children’s Hospital in Alberta, Canada, a few years ago, he fell in love with a pet-visiting facility that had been incorporated by the hospital to unite sick children with their beloved pets.